ehabqadah/in-situ-processing-datAcron/README.md

 # In-Situ Processing - datAcron

-This is a component within the [datAcron EU](http://www.datacron-project.eu/) project, it aims to provide a Flink component that process a stream of raw messages (i.e., AIS Dynamic Messages) and enrich it with derived attributes such as min/max, average and variance of original fields.
+This is a component within the [datAcron EU](http://www.datacron-project.eu/) project, it aims to provide a Flink component that process a stream of raw messages (i.e., AIS Dynamic Messages) and enrich it with derived attributes such as min/max, average and variance of original fields (See `Output Format and Samples` & `Output Schema Description`).
-In addition, a stream simulator for the raw messages is developed in the context of this module, which provides a functionality to replay the original stream of raw messages by generating a simulated new Kafka Stream and taking into the account the time delay between two consecutive messages of a trajectory, furthermore, this delay can be scaled in/out by a configuration parameter.
+In addition, a stream simulator for the raw messages is developed in the context of this module, which provides a functionality to re-play the original stream of raw messages by generating a simulated new Kafka Stream and taking into the account the time delay between two consecutive messages of a trajectory, furthermore, this delay can be scaled in/out by a configuration parameter (`streamDelayScale`).

 The complete source code for our component can be found [here](http://datacron2.ds.unipi.gr:9081/eqadah/in-situ-processing-datAcron).